grandparoach/NewCluster/README.md

 # NewCluster
-Spin up a cluster of compute nodes with an existing NFS Server and VNet Leverages NFS Template
+Spin up a cluster of compute nodes with Windows HPC Pack on an Existing VNet